VACUMM/sphinx-fortran/README.rst

     cd sphinx-fortran
     python setup.py install

-You can get sources also from the forge at IFREMER: https://forge.ifremer.fr/frs/?group_id=93
+You can download sources also from the forge at IFREMER: https://forge.ifremer.fr/frs/?group_id=93

 Quick start
 -----------